darthdeus/comfy/README.md

 # What is `comfy`?

+**Currently there's many performance improvements on Comfy's master branch that haven't been released yet.
+If you're struggling with performance, consider using the master branch.
+More info can be found [in the CHANGELOG](https://github.com/darthdeus/comfy/blob/master/CHANGELOG.md).**

 **If you're new here, check out the [comfy announcement on our blog](https://comfyengine.org/blog/first/) and the [v0.2 release announcement](https://comfyengine.org/blog/release-v0-2/).**